 Making cheese and then ricotta the old ways

-So now that I have the fire going steady but at a slower pace, and had this three legged device set over the fire to hold the kettle safely, if nobody was around to help me lift the kettle, I had to be extra careful to lift the kettle containing about 30 litre of milk over the fire without getting burned; then I had to be very careful that the milk would warm up to 37-38 degrees only and no more, otherwise the whole process would not work well.
-So once the milk reached this temperature more or less, I am saying this because we had to guess the milk temperature by putting a clean finger in the warming milk, anyhow once the temperature was right I would take the kettle off the fire.
-Now let us go on to see what we need to do next, you see to make cheese you need to add something like enzymes or an extract so to speak (or perhaps acid, but I am not sure about acid) in the milk while it is around 37 degrees to make the milk curd.
-In my young days I was lucky here because this extract could be bought at the chemist and so it was a lot easier that the very old ways, when you had to prepare your own extract.
-Anyhow at this point I would measure the amount of caglio (this was the name of the extract) and mix it in the milk with a wooden devise which was purposely made.
+So, now that I have the fire going steady but at a slower pace, and had this three legged device set over the fire to hold the kettle safely, if nobody was around to help me lift the kettle, I had to be extra careful to lift the kettle containing about 30 litre of milk over the fire without getting burned; then I had to be careful that the milk would warm up to 37-38 degrees only and no more, otherwise the process would not work well.
+So, once the milk reached this temperature, I would take the kettle off the fire.
+Now to make cheese you need to add something like enzymes or an extract, in the milk while it is around 37 degrees to make the milk curd.
+In my young days I was lucky because this extract could be bought at the chemist, and it was a lot easier that the very old ways, when you had to prepare your own extract.
+Anyhow at this point I would measure the amount of this extract and mix it in the milk with a wooden devise which was purposely made.

-You see in the old time people had to do most things in wood for this purpose because wood does not rust, it does not conduce heat so while one end is hot the other end will not be affected and remains cold, and also it does not react with milk, therefore wooden utensils were safe to use; and last of all but not the least important was that these wooden utensils could be carved from the farmers themselves, when in winter times was cold and miserable to go out of the farm building.
+You see in the old time people had to do most things in wood for this purpose because wood does not rust, it does not conduce heat, so, while one end is hot the other end will not be affected and remains cool, and also it does not react with milk, therefore, wooden utensils were safe to use; and these wooden utensils could be carved from the farmers themselves, when in winter times was cold and miserable to go out of the farm building.

 Other story links plus